Negative Entropy and Black Hole Information

 We wish to discuss some of the points that may be dealt with by treating black holes as quantum memory.
 First, one of the puzzles involving black hole radiation is its information loss problem, that is, the initial pure state that evolved into the final mixed state.
 By treating this non-unitary process as a quantum measurement, black hole radiation may be considered one of the two ordinary quantum mechanical processes.

 Second, quantum memory yields a natural interpretation of the negative entropy shown in quantum entanglement.
-Not only does negative entropy provide a natural interpretation of the measurement process in the two-system von Neumann scheme, it makes the two-system model equivalent to the single-system observable-based protocol by providing a type of Dirac sea of negative information.
+Not only does negative entropy provide a natural interpretation of the measurement process in the two-system von Neumann scheme, it makes the two-system model equivalent to the single-system observable-based protocol by providing a type of Dirac sea of negative information. \\ {\it{Acknowledgments}}: The author is grateful for hospitality of Chulalongkorn University while part of this work was carried out.

-Third, it provides an answer about how the conscious state can be explained in terms of entanglement.
-In \cite{song2}, it has been argued that, when an observer is observing a qubit, the corresponding observable should be a full and exact mathematical representation of the observer's mental reference frame, just as the qubit is a full and exact representation of the physical system being observed.
-Using quantum memory, we have discussed how the observable in the single-system protocol may arise out of the memory state in the entanglement-based two-system scheme, as shown in Fig. \ref{DiracSea}.
-Moreover, the system filled with negative information, similar to Dirac's model where the vacuum is filled with negative energy, may explain about one's consciousness in observing the universe, that is, the system outside the black hole.

-Fourth, there have been some attempts to connect free will and quantum theory.
-These efforts seem reasonable since quantum theory is probabilistic at the fundamental level.
-This appears to shed some light on the problem of free will, which also seems to be random.
-Based on (\ref{TheEquation}), the treatment of the black hole as quantum memory shows that the observer's free will outside the black hole, $\mathcal{O}_{\theta}$, results from the choices made inside the black hole with the memory state $Q_{\theta}$.
-That is, the observer's materialistic free will is hidden behind the horizon yet fills up the vacuum outside the horizon with negative information, which may be considered the consciousness of the observer.
-Moreover, the statistical meaning of the black hole entropy has been debated over the years and quantum memory model according to (\ref{TheEquation}) suggests that it corresponds to a number of ways of the observer's free will in measuring the black hole.

-Finally, the black hole as quantum memory provides a specific model of the subjective nature of the existence of the universe.
-In \cite{song}, using quantum theory, the subjective existence of the universe has been discussed.
-In particular, it was shown that due to the inconsistency of the two-picture formulation of quantum theory, the Heisenberg and Schr\"odinger pictures, when the reference frame is also the object that is being observed.
-In order to remove this inconsistency, it was suggested that the reference frame and the object being observed are not separable, that is, the existence should be defined as the experience of observation itself \cite{song1}.
-Quantum memory with the identification in (\ref{TheEquation}) provides a specific model of the subjective universe proposal. \\ {\it{Acknowledgments}}: This work was supported by Intramural Research Funding for the Newly-appointed Professors (No. 2012-0119) and On-Campus Funding for Education and Research Promotion (No. 2012-0184) programs of KoreaTech.